secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 ### Peer review content before publishing

 It's important to have another member of your team review your content before making it live on the platform.
 Consider using this process to review content in the LXP.
-If your team decides on a different peer review process, please document on this page.
+If your team decides on a different peer-review process, please document on this page.

 #### Prior to peer review

-1. The content creator or curater builds the content in the LXP, including opening smart cards, branded images, and organzing pathways and journeys
+1. The content creator or curator builds the content in the LXP, including opening smart cards, branded images, and organizing pathways and journeys
 1. Mark content to `save for later`, which leaves it in a draft state (not yet published)
 1. Team collaborates in Slack to find a reviewer for their private content by sharing the direct link to EdCast
 1. Reviewer uses the following checklist to confirm that content is ready to be shared with the wider GitLab Learn audience: